Historically Informed Performance

 Society for Historically Informed Performance

 When replicating period sound, one needs to focus on the length of the natural sound (envelope), the amount of sound, and the color of the sound in that order.
 For modern timpani, it is not necessarily a question of the amount of sound, but more a question of the length of the sound.
 The amount of sound can be controlled by stick choice and stroke, but much of the natural length of the sound (envelope) is governed by the instrument itself; specifically the membrane (head) and how it is or isn’t allowed to vibrate.
-One should also bear in mind that this sound envelope differs from stylistic period to stylistic period.
+One should also bear in mind that as with all instruments, timpani have undergone an evolutionary process as well.
+Consequently, this sound envelope differs from stylistic period to stylistic period.
 One size does not fit all.
+The mid-nineteenth century Einbigler timpani that Felix Mendelssohn wholeheartedly endorsed would not have been appropriate for an early eighteenth century Bach oratorio, just as they would not be efficient enough to power a full sized orchestra of today.

 With that in mind, how does one begin to approach HIP?
 Do you need drums that employ Schalltrichter?
 What size of Schalltrichter is appropriate?
 What type of heads are appropriate?
 What sticks should one use?
 Where does one draw the line with HIP?
 Wherever one feels comfortable, both financially and musically; period instruments (including true replicas) are very expensive so finding alternative solutions is usually the name of the game.
 It is all about the interpretation, the sound(s), and the effect a timpanist (or in some cases, the conductor) want to create.
 First and foremost, the player needs to have a clear mental/aural concept of the sound that they want to create; then adjust the instruments, sticks, technique, and their interpretation to fit the acoustics of the environment and the stylistic approach of the conductor in order to realize that sound.
 One may be able to simply pull a set of ornate wooden sticks out of their bag, and the conductor will be satisfied with your HIP interpretation, but the true artist digs deeper.